Yucao42/AES_GCM/README.md

 ipython3 notebook
 ```

-2. In your web browser, open the encrytion\_validation.ipynb to get the right encryption result for 128-bit input.
+2. Modify and run the pyaes\test.py to get the right encryption result for 128-bit-mulitple input.
+Or you can migrate to ipython notebook to debug it.
+And modify the input in test128.sv to check if the SW/HW results coincide.

 ## TODO:
 1. Further parallelize the data links.
-2. Double the data rate by using data on falling and rising edge.
+2. (FUTURE) Double the data rate by using data on falling and rising edge.